sift-stack/sift/README.md

 ### Installation via Package Managers

-The following demonstrate how to install Sift's client utilities for each supported language using their respective official package managers.
+The following demonstrates how to install Sift's client utilities for each supported language using their respective official package managers.
 The source is currently hosted only on Github, but in the future we may move these to the official package repositories for each language.

 #### Go